Vision - a society where human dignity, liberty and equality before the law are respected.

 - Rights of suspects and accused (right to a lawyer, information and translation, pre-trial detention)

-- Rights of people in detention (in prisons, psychiatric establishments, care homes)
+- Rights of people in closed facilities (in prisons, psychiatric establishments, care homes)

 - Protection of privacy and digital rights (protection of private data online)